 RB: Gary Stevens (England)

-Graduated from Everton's academy, he played in the great Everton side of the 1980's.
+Graduated from Everton's academy, Gary Stevens played in the great Everton side of the 1980's.
+He later played for Rangers in Scotland.
 He took home two league titles.
-Stevens was went to the 1986 World Cup Finals (along with the Tottenham Hotspur player Gary A. Capped 46 times, Stevens, causing a spot of confusion) and played in all of the games as England reached the quarter finals.
+Stevens went to the 1986 World Cup Finals (along with the Tottenham Hotspur player Gary A. Stevens.
+Capped 46 times, Stevens, causing a spot of confusion) and played in all of the games as England reached the quarter finals.
 He also played at Euro 1988 and Italia 1990.

 RB: Tommy Wright (England)

 Wright spent his entire career with Everton.
 He played in the winning team in the 1966 FA Cup Final.
 He also won the 1969/70 Football League Championship.
 Capped 12 times.
 He made his debut in the 1968 European Championship.
 He also participated at the 1970 World Cup Finals in Mexico.
 He was named as an inaugural member of Gwladys Street's Hall of Fame in 1996, and as an "Everton Giant" in 2016.